HMS Amethyst (1873): Service

 In May 1877, the crew of the Peruvian ironclad Huáscar rebelled against the government and began harassing British shipping.
 Amethyst and the unarmored frigate were ordered to capture the rebel ship and finally found her in the late afternoon of 29 May off the port of Ilo.
 After Huáscar refused an offer to surrender, the British ships fired upon her in what came to be known as the Battle of Pacocha.
 Shahs deep draught forced her to keep to seaward, therefore Amethyst was ordered into shallower inshore waters south of the Peruvian ironclad to deter her from escaping into neutral Chilean waters.
-The corvette's 64-pounder guns were unable to significantly damage the ironclad in any way, but her opponent's gunnery was atrocious and neither British ship suffered more than some damage to their rigging.
+The corvette's 64-pounder guns were unable to significantly damage the ironclad, but her opponent's gunnery was atrocious and neither British ship suffered more than some damage to their rigging.
 Huáscar escaped with little damage after nightfall and surrendered to the Peruvian government the following day.
 Amethyst was tasked with rescuing the 43 survivors of the wreck of the British steamship at Los Velos Point, Chile on 15 July.
 She was unable to do so due to the weather conditions at the time.

 Amethyst returned home in July 1878 for a lengthy refit and was recommissioned in 1882 to return as the senior officer's ship for southeastern South America until she returned in late 1885 and was paid off.
 The ship was sold for scrap in November 1887.